JordiAnderl/picam-server/README.md

 npm install
 ```

-You will need nodejs for this
+You will need nodejs for this step.

 ### Run the server